-Olympics chief urges Japan to support Games as COVID hits Village
+Olympics chief urges Japan to support Games as COVID hits village

-Olympics chief urges Japan to support Games as COVID hits VillageSaturday, July 17, 2021
+Olympics chief urges Japan to support Games as COVID hits villageSunday, July 18, 2021

 |

-TOKYO, Japan (AFP) — IOC chief Thomas Bach urged the Japanese people to get behind the Tokyo Olympics on Saturday as the first coronavirus case hit the Games Village, prompting fresh jitters about the health risks posed by the giant event.
+TOKYO, Japan (AFP) — International Olympic Committee (IOC) chief, Thomas Bach, urged the Japanese people to get behind the Tokyo Olympics on Saturday as the first novel coronavirus case hit the Games village, prompting fresh jitters about the health risks posed by the giant event.

-The International Olympic Committee president said he was "very well aware of the scepticism" surrounding the postponed 2020 Games, which have attracted low opinion-poll ratings for months.
+The IOC president said he was “very well aware of the scepticism” surrounding the postponed 2020 Games, which have attracted low opinion poll ratings for months.

 “I would like once more to ask and to invite the Japanese people, humbly, to welcome and support the athletes from around the world,” he added.